 For shrubs and trees, try hackberries, buttonbush, privets, viburnums such as European cranberry bush, oaks, hickories, tulip, apple and cherry trees.

 To keep butterflies coming, choose a mix of flowering plants that blossom from early spring through late fall.
 Avoid using pesticides in your garden as they are harmful to butterflies, birds and other wildlife.
-Visit the Missouri Department of Conservation for a complete guide to butterfly gardens.

 Planting for Birds